What Is A Check Ride?

 The purpose of the ground portion of the exam is for the FAA designated examiner to test your knowledge in non-flight related items such as:

-The oral exam follows the Practical Test Standards (PTS) one area of operation at a time completing each task in sequence.
-This will continue until the entire PTS knowledge portion has been covered to complete the ground portion of the exam.
+The ground exam follows the Practical Test Standards (PTS) / Airman Certification Standards (ACS) one area of operation at a time completing each task in sequence.
+This will continue until the entire PTS/ACS knowledge portion has been covered to complete the ground portion of the exam.

-The result will be one of three possibilities: a temporary certificate will be issued, a notice of dissaproval (a pink slip) will be issued, or a letter of discontinuance (due to weather, maintenance, or illness) will be issued.
+The result will be one of three possibilities: a temporary certificate will be issued, a notice of dissaproval will be issued, or a letter of discontinuance (due to weather, maintenance, or illness) will be issued.

 The Typical Check Ride

-The following Applicant's PTS Checklist is in the front of every PTS book.
+The following Applicant's PTS/ACS Checklist is in the front of every PTS/ACS book.
 If you will follow this checklist to get yourself prepared for the check ride you will have everything ready for check ride day.